calliope-project/clio/docs/Modules/modules.md

 !!! note "More extensive docs are coming soon"

     The modules are currently in active development.
-A more detailled documentation showing the capability of each module will be coming soon.
+A more detailed documentation showing the capability of each module will be coming soon.

 - [module_area_potentials](https://github.com/calliope-project/module_area_potentials)
 - [module_demand_electricity](https://github.com/calliope-project/module_demand_electricity)